DJBenson/ha-stuff/esphome/devices/cat-wheel/README.md

 * Power supply - if you use the breakout box, you have the option of;
   - Micro USB
   - USB-C
-  - DC barrel jack adaptor
+  - DC barrel jack adaptor (I chose this option, a generic 12v/2a adapter).

 * USB cable for programming (Micro USB to USB-A/USB-C)